GACMO tool

 Calculating current and future greenhouse gas emissions is a prerequisite for countries to inform political decisions concerning climate action.
 It is also the foundation for transparent and credible climate action at national and global levels.

-The GACMO (Greenhouse Gas Abatement Cost Model) tool is a bottom-up greenhouse gas (GHG) emissions accounting tool developed over more than twenty years by the UNEP Copenhagen Climate Centre (UNEP-CCC).
+The GACMO (Greenhouse Gas Abatement Cost Model) is a greenhouse gas emissions projections tool developed over more than twenty years by the UNEP Copenhagen Climate Centre.

 The tool is regularly updated.
 The last version of the GACMO tool is always made available on this webpage.